 SAP Maintenance Planner It must be used to plan the installation; checks the system pre-requisites and creates the XML file that SUM uses to install S/4HANA.
 Checks basically if add-ons are compatible for the conversion and if Business Functions active in system are accepted for conversion.

 Software Upgrade Manager (SUM) is used to update the software.
-If the system is not yet migrated to HANA (options A and B in chart of point 1), SUM with DMO option needs to be used (Data Migration Option).
+If the system is not yet migrated to HANA (first two cases in chart of point 1), SUM with DMO option needs to be used (Data Migration Option).

 Pre-checks – SUM will perform pre-checks before installing, but in order to have flexibility on when performing the checks, you can implement report R_S4_TRANSITION_CHECKS with Note 2182725 in order to check how your system is.